-If there’s one thing I could change about my and my husband’s trip to Scotland in 2015 it would be that we could have spent a few days in the Highlands, as opposed to doing a 12 hour van tour with a few short stops.
+If there’s one thing I could change about my and my partner’s trip to Scotland in 2015 it would be that we could have spent a few days in the Highlands, as opposed to doing a 12 hour van tour with a few short stops.
 But I hadn’t planned our stay very well and the tour was sort of a last minute decision I made.
 Mostly because I wanted to go to Loch Ness, where we got to go on a boat ride for about an hour round trip before hopping back in the van and taking off down the other side of the country.

 This time around, following basically the same route, I planned one night’s stay in Drumnadrochit at the Springburn B&B. That way we could continue on our way down Loch Ness and through Glen Coe through the Trossachs and back to Edinburgh.

 I should say the schedule for both days didn’t even remotely map to what I had tried to plan, and after a rough morning of driving out of Edinburgh and onto Pitlochry, I was defeated and exhausted, and it turned out this Scottish Highland Bed & Breakfast was just the perfect experience to lift my mood and erase the horror of driving on the wrong side of the road earlier.

 Drumnadrochit (which I learned how to pronounce and can’t stop repeating when I have a chance) is a tiny village, about halfway down the northern side of Loch Ness.
 It’s a mile or two away from Urquhart Castle, and surrounded by rolling green hills, spotted with sheep and cows.
 It’s dreamy.
 So dreamy I contemplated coming home and telling my partner we are moving to Scotland and opening a B&B!